Photos by SPAO alumni L-R: Joyce Crago, Richard Robesco, Danni-Rae Mistaken Chief

 SPAO's original facility at 168 Dalhousie St.

-After several years of part-time instruction at a local college, Michael Tardioli and a group of dedicated students began to pursue the idea of building a school that would expand upon Tardioli’s teaching methodology.
-Khalia Scott joined Tardioli as founding Co-Director of SPAO (2005-2012) and 43 days after signing a lease, the team of students and instructors had designed, built and equipped an entire photography school.
-For 12 years, we were located at 168 Dalhousie Street in the Byward Market, offering programming in our studio, darkroom and computer lab.
+• Chapter 1: After several years of part-time instruction at a local college, instructor Michael Tardioli and a group of dedicated students pursued the idea of building an organization that would offer an alternative to traditional photographic arts education.
+Khalia Scott joined Tardioli as founding Co-Director of the School of Photographic Arts Ottawa (2005-2012) and 43 days after signing a lease, the team of students and instructors they had assembled designed, built and equipped an entire photography school.
+For 12 years, SPAO was located at 168 Dalhousie Street in the Byward Market, offering programming in our studio, darkroom and computer lab.

 SPAO’s new facility at 77 Pamilla St.